gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ```
 I'd like to make a reservation in Miami FL for two of us
 Can you make me a reservation next Thursday morning at 8 at a good Mexican restaurant in Los Angeles for 2 people
-3 of us would like a eat at chinese tomorrow at 2pm in Washington PA
+3 of us would like a eat chinese food tomorrow at 2pm in Washington PA
 I need a reservation for 6 people in Chicago at an italian restaurant

 ```